Fused K-operators and the $q$-Onsager algebra: Universal R- and K-matrices

 \subsubsection{Evaluation map}

 In further sections, we will use the so-called evaluation map to study the tensor product representation of the algebra $\Loop$.
-Recall the algebra $\Uq$ defined in Appendix~\ref{apA}.
-First, consider the algebra map
+We first recall that the quantum algebra $\Uq$ is a Hopf subalgebra of \smash{$\Uqhat$} generated by $E_1$, $F_1$ and $K_1$, and for brevity we denote them by $E$, $F$, and~$K$, respectively.
+Now, consider the algebra map $ \varphi \colon \Loop \rightarrow \Uq$ defined by the equations\looseness=-1